Amarnath510/PlayDemo/README_Setup_Run.txt

 ### Ready to run the application
  *) We got all the three modules (View(Angular+html)-Controller(Play+ Java)-Model(H2 DB)) ready.
- *) Now we will run our application.
+ *) Now we will run our application using the run command.
+In order to run we need to be in play console.
+ *) If your are not in play console then do, play and then run.
  *) NOTE: If you get any DB error then just apply that particular schema to database.
  *) Run the applcaition at localhost:9000